Wowe-Peanut/Snail/README.md

 # Currently working on:
-- Planning new structure, making renderer and physics engine classes, cleaning shit up
+- Planning new structure, making renderer and physics engine classes, cleaning shit up, reading jsons

 # TODO

 - Refactoring:
   - [] Make Renderer class separate from main that can be initialized later with the given JSON or replay saved animations
   - [] Separate rendering and physics engine.
 B/c of interpolation and float cast we already have to copy shit over so just aim to link
-  - [] Get rid of shared pointers and try and keep stuff within the class it was declared (use unique_ptr for changing ownership) or just pass shit by reference whenever possible
+  - [] Get rid of shared pointers, try and keep stuff within the class it was declared (use unique_ptr for changing ownership) or just pass shit by reference
   - [] Matrixstack stuff still uses glm but it would be nice to switch everything over to eigen
   - [] Make storing the light information more clean